landrygd/IN18/README.md

 The core of the application is in the src/app directory by convention of the Ionic projects.

-I invite you to learn about the Angular and Ionic frameworks and to have a good level of Javascript to understand the project.
+I invite you to learn about the Angular and Ionic frameworks and to have a good level of JavaScript to understand the project.

 ### Prerequisite